 - Locate compost piles in a well-drained spot shaded from hot afternoon sun.

 - Purchase or build a compost bin to keep organic material in and wildlife out.
-The bin should be about 4 feet in diameter and 3 feet high.
+The bin should be about 4 feet in diameter and 3 feet tall.

 - Nature’s recyclers need a balanced diet of carbon (C) and nitrogen (N).
 Fill the bin with alternating layers of high-carbon “brown” materials, such as leaves, newspaper and chipped woody trimmings, and nitrogen-rich “green” materials, such as grass clippings and other green garden trimmings and kitchen scraps.
 This will provide the C:N ration of 30:1 that will conserve the most nitrogen and carbon in the finished compost.